Error handling

 - The

-is never redirected, except directly from external commands or shell builtins (e.g.,var=$(cmd 2>&1)
+basic.bashlibrary assumes thatstderris never redirected, except directly from external commands or shell builtins (e.g.,var=$(cmd 2>&1)).

 Annoyances